avasopht/c-programmable-parser-tutorial/readme.md

-Note: License is MIT
+License is MIT

+Note: this is a work in progress.

-# How to write a text simple yet powerful configurable parser in C.
+# How to write a simple yet powerful text configurable parser in C.

 A parser interprets an input and produces a tree representing its structure.